niklasof/PegelOnline/README.md

 python main.py
 ```

-which should open an interactive web GUI.
+which should open an interactive web GUI (have a look at the printed output for detailed instructions).

 <br/>